-The Trust assesses hedging effectiveness by matching the notional value of the foreign currency forward contracts to the market value of the foreign exchange exposures held by the underlying Trust on a currency by currency basis.
+The Trust assesses hedging effectiveness by matching the notional value of the foreign currency forward contracts to the market value of the foreign exchange exposures held by an underlying unit trust on a currency by currency basis.
 Responsible Entity's risk management department monitors the hedge ratio on a daily basis.
 To ensure that the "by currency" hedge ratio is within the range set out in the Trust's investment strategy, the amount of hedging is periodically rebalanced.